Fuzzy concept: Integrity

-It remained "fuzzy" what was more important to Zuckerberg: making money from user's information, or real corporate integrity in the use of personal information.
+It remained "fuzzy" what was more important to Mark Zuckerberg: making money from user's information, or real corporate integrity in the use of personal information.
 Zuckerberg implied, that he believed that, on balance, Facebook had done more good than harm, and that, if he had believed that wasn't the case, he would never have persevered with the business.
-Thus, "the good" was itself a fuzzy concept, because it was a matter of degree ("more good than bad").
-He had to sell stuff, to keep the business growing.
-If people did not like Facebook, then they simply should not join it, or opt out, they have the choice.
-Many critics however feel that people really are in no position to make an informed choice, because they have no idea of how exactly their information will or might be used by third parties contracting with Facebook; because the company legally owns the information that users provide online, they have no control over that either, except to restrict themselves in what they write online (the same applies to many other online services).
+Thus, "the good" was itself a fuzzy concept, because it was a matter of degree ("much more good than bad", as indicated by the fact that more than 2 billion people stay signed up with Facebook).
+He had to sell stuff, to pay the bills, finance development and keep the business growing.
+If people do not like Facebook, then they simply should not join it, or opt out, they have the choice.

+Many critics however feel that people really are in no position to make an informed choice about joining Facebook, because they have no idea of how exactly their information will or might be used by third parties contracting with Facebook; because the company legally owns the information that users provide online, they have no control over that either, except to restrict themselves in what they write online; the same applies to many other online services (see further Facebook–Cambridge Analytica data scandal).

 After the New York Times broke the news on 17 March 2018, that copies of the Facebook data set scraped by Cambridge Analytica could still be downloaded from the Internet, Facebook was severely criticized by government representatives.
-When questioned, Zuckerberg admitted that "In general we collect data on people who are not signed up for Facebook for security purposes" with the aim "to help prevent malicious actors from collecting public information from Facebook users, such as names".
-From 2018 onward, Facebook faced more and more lawsuits brought against the company, alleging data breaches, security breaches and misuse of personal information (see criticism of Facebook).
-There still exists no international regulatory framework for social network information, and it is often unclear what happens to the stored information, after a provider company closes down, or is taken over by another company.
+When questioned, Mark Zuckerberg admitted that "In general we collect data on people who are not signed up for Facebook for security purposes" with the aim "to help prevent malicious actors from collecting public information from Facebook users, such as names".
+Where the privacy boundary was drawn, was somewhat fuzzy.

 On 2 May 2018, it was reported that the Cambridge Analytica company was shutting down and was starting bankruptcy proceedings, after losing clients and facing escalating legal costs.
 The reputational damage which the company had suffered or caused, had become too great.